DataFire/Integrations/integrations/generated/google_bigquery/README.md

   * kind `string`: [Output-only] The resource type.
   * labels `object`: The labels associated with this dataset.
 You can use these to organize and group your datasets.
 You can set this property when inserting or updating a dataset.
 See Labeling Datasets for more information.
   * lastModifiedTime `string`: [Output-only] The date when this dataset or any of its tables was last modified, in milliseconds since the epoch.
   * location `string`: The geographic location where the dataset should reside.
-Possible values include EU and US.
 The default value is US.
+See details at https://cloud.google.com/bigquery/docs/dataset-locations.
   * selfLink `string`: [Output-only] A URL that can be used to access the resource again.
 You can use this URL in Get or Update requests to the resource.

 ### DatasetList